abjR265/dimo-drive-companion/README.md

 ## Acknowledgments

 - DIMO Network for the blockchain infrastructure and APIs
-- n8n for the powerful workflow automation platform
 - OpenAI for the AI capabilities and language models
 - React Team for the amazing frontend framework
 - Tailwind CSS for the utility-first CSS framework